 • a manuscript in a WORD file format

 • a cover letter (please see instructions for composing the cover letter)

 • a ZIP file containing figures in high resolution in one of the graphical formats (please see instructions for preparing the figure files)

-• possible appendicies (optional), cover materials, video materials, etc.
+• possible appendices (optional), cover materials, video materials, etc.

 Please add a cover letter stating the following information about the submitted paper:

-1. Paper title, list of authors and their affiliations.
+1. Paper title, list of authors, and their affiliations.
 One corresponding author should be provided.

 3. A declaration that neither the manuscript nor the essence of its content has been published in whole or in part previously and that it is not being considered for publication elsewhere.

 4. State the value of the paper or its practical, theoretical, and scientific implications.
 What is new in the paper with respect to the state-of-the-art in the published papers?
 Do not repeat the content of your abstract for this purpose.